 Harry Harcus, UK MD, Finecast

-In partnership with professors of cognitive neuroscience from UCL’s Department of Experimental Psychology, we wanted to understand viewers’ behavioural and physiological reactions to addressable.
+To see just how much of a difference addressable can make, we also partnered with professors of cognitive neuroscience from UCL’s Department of Experimental Psychology to understand viewers’ behavioural and physiological reactions to addressable.
 The results were clear – people liked addressable ads almost four times more than non-addressable ads, and they also remembered them more accurately.

-The research also looked at implicit measures to evaluate the efficacy of addressable, notably changes in heart rate.
-Measured using a biometric device, the findings showed that viewers’ heart rates dropped further when watching addressable ads than those which weren’t relevant to them.
-This signifies that the participants were exhibiting greater external focus – much like we would a ‘heart-stopping moment’ – indicating they were more focused on ad content relevant to them.
+Of particular interest were the changes to heart rates.
+Measured via a biometric wearable device, the results showed that participants’ heart rates dropped further when watching addressable ads vs those that weren’t relevant to them.
+This is a sign that the participants were exhibiting greater external focus – much like we would a ‘heart-stopping moment’ – indicating they were more focused on ad content that was relevant to them.